microsoft/AirSim/docs/build_macos.md

 By default AirSim uses clang 8 to build for compatibility with UE 4.25.
 The setup script will install the right version of cmake, llvm, and eigen.

+CMake 3.19.2 is required for building on Apple Silicon.

 ```bash
 ./setup.sh
 ./build.sh